 Katy’s mom was the master baker responsible for the shaped cake, complete with edible mini figures and bricks.
 What a treat to gobble up such a cute cake.

-LEGO shaped gift boxes were another inspiring DIY project.
-Bennett spray painted boxes and added small foam circle pegs on top.
+LEGO-shaped gift boxes were another inspiring DIY project.
+Bennett spray-painted boxes and added small foam circle pegs on top.
 These decorations had a dual purpose: décor for the party tables and favor boxes at the party’s conclusion.

 They were filled with handmade LEGO bracelets (way cool) custom tattoos (love) and playdough.
 Katy and Bennett also made LEGO head mini figure masks for party guests to wear during the party.

+We are pretty sure all the guests would agree that everything about this LEGO birthday party is awesome!
+What a fun celebration for an adorable little girl or boy.
 Katy is willing to share her download links to the files she used to create many of the elements for this celebration.
 You can find them here.